bounswe/bounswe2018group10/application/backend/README.md

-# BACKEND CURRENT VERSION
+# BACKEND

-<p> You can view the latest version of our backend in here. </p>
+<p> Final version of backend implementation of the project will be here.
+Please look
+  <a href="https://github.com/bounswe/bounswe2018group10/tree/backend/application/backend">backend</a> branch for current version. </p>